davidj-brewster/video-to-keyframes/README.md

 ### Core Capabilities
 - "Key-frame" detection (to identify rhe most significant frames within videos having some continuous movement).
 This is done using motion and content analysis (from opencv library) over multiple previous frames
-- Inference pre-computation mode to estimate the sensitivity needed to generate _N_ keyframes from the video
+- Inference pre-computation mode to estimate the sensitivity needed to generate _N_ key frames from the video
 - Concurrent frame processing with configurable thread pools, and a shared thread-safe frame cache
 - Memory-efficient frame buffering, memory management to limit total memory utilisation
 - Multiple output format support (PNG, JPEG, WebP)